On the Emergence of Linear Analogies in Word Embeddings

 (3).
-We find that our conclusions are remarkably robust to the presence of noise or to perturbations of the co-occurrence matrix, including the addition of i.i.d. noise, the pruning of most words, as well as the removal of co-occurrence probabilities that compose an analogy (such as ``king''-``man'' and ``queen''-``woman''), showing how the analogy-supporting subspace remains robust.
+We find that our conclusions are remarkably robust to the presence of noise or to perturbations of the co-occurrence matrix, including the addition of i.i.d. noise, the pruning of most words, as well as the removal of co-occurrence probabilities that compose an analogy (such as ``king''-``man'' and ``queen''-``woman''), and correlations between attributes, showing how the analogy-supporting subspace remains robust.

 (4).
 Throughout this work, we test specific predictions of our theoretical model numerically through comparison with Wikipedia text, demonstrating the predictive power of our model.